fongway94/autonomous_bursa_agentV3.3/HandBook/REVISION_HISTORY.md

 Range Breakout (ORB) engine for US markets, running alongside the existing SWING daily engine.
 Branch: `feat/intraday`.

-### Hotfixes & Stability Tuning (Post-v3.7)
+### Hotfixes & High-Performance Edge Tuning (Post-v3.7)

-**Focus:** File separation on Gist backup per (market, mode) + Streamlit UI nested button / restore toast fixes.
+**Focus:** File separation on Gist backup + Streamlit UI nested button / restore toast fixes + MA50/MA200 trend filters + VDU pullbacks + Climax exits + Progressive exposure + ATR Volatility Sizing.

 - **Per-(Market, Mode) Gist Isolation:** Separated Gist backup filenames for DB and ML classifier files (e.g. `bursa_agent_US_SWING_db.b64.gz` and `bursa_agent_US_INTRADAY_db.b64.gz`).
 This prevents active US Swing (local PC SIMULATE) and US Intraday (local PC paper) from overwriting each other's backups in the shared Gist.
 - **Streamlit Nested Button Restore Bug Fix:** Refactored the manual restore confirmation UI in `app.py`.
-Streamlit's native nested-button anti-pattern was causing the confirmation block to be skipped on click (the restore never ran, and the toast/success never fired).
+Streamlit's native nested-button anti-pattern was causing the confirmation block to be skipped on click.
 Refactored to use a persistent `st.session_state["restore_confirm_active"]` flag with separate col-based "Yes" and "Cancel" buttons.
 - **Enhanced Restore Toasts:** Both manual and boot-time restore functions now fire beautiful, informative `st.toast()` notifications showing the exact Gist file name, Gist ID, and restored size.
 - **Skip & Failure Toasts:** Added informative toast warnings/infos when restore is skipped on boot (e.g., when local DB already has data) or manual restore is cancelled/fails.
 - **Rerun-Safe Toasts:** Manual restore toasts are preserved in `st.session_state["pending_toast"]` to survive the subsequent `st.rerun()`.
+- **Robust `_get_secret` Helper:** Created a helper that reads secrets from `os.environ`, `st.secrets`, or parses `.streamlit/secrets.toml` directly on disk, resolving the issue where background threads on your local PC failed to read updated secrets.
+- **True Intraday High/Low Exits Check:** Modified `scheduler.py` to fetch cumulative Daily High/Low prices on hourly ticks for active positions.
+This ensures that intraday target hits (TP) or protection drops (SL) are never missed or forgotten, even if the price pullbacks by the end of the hour.
+- **MA50 > MA200 Trend Alignment Filter:** Upgraded `screener.py` to add a 50-day EMA calculation and make `EMA50 > EMA200` a mandatory alignment filter for long setups, completely excluding false "dead-cat bounce" spikes in structural bear markets.
+- **Volume Dry-Up (VDU) Pullback Filter:** Refactored the "GOLD BUY (PULLBACK)" trigger to mandate dry pullback volume (`is_dry_volume`), preventing the agent from buying pullbacks during high-volume institutional selling (distribution).
+- **IBD RS Percentile Leader Booster:** Top 20% market leaders (RS Percentile $\ge 80\%$) now automatically receive a `+7` boost to their confidence score inside the screener.
+- **Climax Run Profit Exit:** Upgraded `trading_engine.py` to add an automatic profit-locking exit if the price of an active swing trade stretches $\ge 20\%$ above its 50-day EMA, capturing vertical momentum bursts before they collapse.
+- **Progressive Exposure (The Minervini Rule):** Refactored `risk_manager.py` to audit your last 5 closed trades.
+It automatically halves your next trade sizes (`size_multiplier = 0.5`) if you are in a 3-consecutive-loss streak or if your recent win-rate falls $\le 40\%$.
+- **ATR-Based Volatility Position Sizing:** Upgraded `scheduler.py` to calculate target shares using the Average True Range (`ATR * 1.5`) rather than support distance, ensuring every stock contributes the exact same natural volatility risk and preventing "Support Squeezing" overexposure.

 ### Why